August 1939. Dark clouds are gathering over Europe.

 And off the coast of South Devon, a remote island becomes the setting for a series of sinister killings…

-‘And Then There Were None’ has provided the model for innumerable ‘locked room’ mysteries ever since.
+‘And Then There Were None’ has provided the model for innumerable ‘locked room’ mysteries.
 It’s also one of Christie’s very few works where there is no ingenious detective – no Poirot or Miss Marple – to solve the case.
-Just a group of extraordinary characters marooned together on an island, where one by one, they are getting bumped off.
+Just a group of extraordinary characters marooned together on an island, where one of them is deranged killer.
+But which one?

-In some ways, it’s the purest mystery Christie ever wrote (and which she herself adapted for the stage).
+In some ways, it’s the purest mystery Christie ever wrote.

-10 strangers are invited to Soldier Island, isolated from the mainland off the Devon coast.
-Where their hosts, Mr and Mrs U.N.
-Owen, are noticeably absent.
+Ten strangers are invited to Soldier Island, but on arrival, their hosts, Mr and Mrs U.N.
+Owen are strangely absent.

-Fear, suspicion and paranoia take hold of the remaining survivors as they realise the killer may be among them.
+Fear, suspicion and paranoia take hold of the remaining survivors as they realise the killer must be one of them.

 Christie, who wrote the stage adaptation herself, provided a more upbeat ending than her novel.
 But a 2015 adaptation followed the novel more closely .
 Which have we used?
 You’ll have to find out…